Red Wings slip past Kraken in shootout for 4th straight victory

 BOX SCORE: Red Wings 4, Kraken 3 (SO)

-Jamie Oleksiak skated the puck into the zone and left the puck for Donato skating down the wing, Donato beat Griess from near the dot, at 14:16 of the third period.
+Jamie Oleksiak skated the puck into the zone and left the puck for Donato skating down the wing, Donato beat goaltender Thomas Griess from near the dot, at 14:16 of the third period.

-Lucas Raymond, who earlier Wednesday won the NHL's rookie of the month award for November, snapped a third period 2-2 tie.
+Raymond, who earlier Wednesday won the NHL's rookie of the month award for November, snapped a third-period 2-2 tie.

 Raymond got the puck in the slot, quickly whirled, and snapped a shot that Kraken goalie Philipp Grubauer barely reacted to for Raymond's 10th goal.